-This 5,028 square foot home sits in a Danish community on a mountain between two major canyons in Utah.
+This 5,028 square foot modern home sits in a Danish community on a mountain between two major canyons in Utah.
 The surrounding properties are protected for grazing animals.
 Sheep and horses live adjacent to the property and the house feels very much like it is in the countryside.
 The home owners, a Danish family, brought on interior design firm Alice Lane to create a modern home that had subtle nods to the Danish community as well as the rural Utah setting.

 The frosted glass double doors open into a light filled hallway with a relaxed vibe.

 The office is the first room you see when you walk into the home.
 So, the impact of this space was pertinent.
 Design firm Alice Lane wanted this space to feel moodier and richer than any other room in the home but with a mix of masculine and feminine aesthetic so it could feel like a work space for everyone.

 There wasn't a lot of square footage in this space so Alice Lane knew they would need to build in storage and open the space with large windows.